 Once you have detected an illness, act quickly to restore health and stop the spread to other koi.

 Parasites can be physically removed.
-Along with parasite medication, you can help your koi regain wellness by removing any visible parasites gently with tweezers.
+Along with parasite medication, you can help your koi regain wellness and feel more comfortable by removing any visible parasites gently with tweezers.

 Both bacterial infections and parasites can be treated medically: